primahafiz/seleksi-labpro-backend/README.md

 - Primanda Adyatma Hafiz (13520022)

 ## How To Run
+#### CLI
 1. Clone this repository
 2. Install npm
 3. Run ```npm install``` command inside repository folder
 4. Server is started on http://localhost:8081/

+#### Run on Docker
+1. Clone this repository
+2. Run ```docker-compose build``` command inside repository folder
+3. Server is started on docker image

+#### Deployed server
+You can request the api on https://api-bnmo.herokuapp.com/

 ## Design Pattern
 1. Design Pattern Composite </br>
 Composite pattern is used when an object is consisted of some simpler object and that simpler object is consisted of way simpler object and so on.
 In this case, I use this pattern to represent Customer object because it consists of multiple transactions that it already did
 2. Design Pattern Builder </br>
 Builder pattern is used when building complex object using simpler object and using step by step approach.
 In this case, I use this pattern when building Customer objects by adding request and transfer transactions to them.

 ## Technologies Used
 - google-cloud storage (v6.2.3)